P-p-H-d/c-stl-comparison/README.md

 The following characteristics are used to compare the different C libraries.
 The C++ STL is also included as as reference.

-* What is the supported C language (C89, C99, C11 or C23),
+* What is the supported C language (C89, C99, C11 or C23)?
 * Is it a pure C program (no need for external preprocessor)?
-* Header only?
+* Is it a Header only library?
-* Generic mechanism: A)void pointer, B)macro, C)_Generic and macro, D)intrusive field, E)code generation by include, F)code generation by macro
+* How is implemented the Generic mechanism?
+By using  A)void pointer, B)macro, C)_Generic and macro, D)intrusive field, E)code generation by include, F)code generation by macro
-* Is-it type safe (aka. using an incompatible type produces at least a compilation warning)
+* Is-it type safe (aka. using an incompatible type produces at least a compilation warning)?
 * support of integer/floats as basic type,
 * support of struct POD data as basic type,
-* containers don't steal ownership of object given as parameter by default: passing an object data to a container will create a copy of the object data,
+* containers don't steal ownership of object given as parameter by default (passing an object data to a container will create a proper copy of the object data as per the object semantic),
 * support of optional move semantics,
 * support of array as basic type,
-* support of object like data (needing custom constructor, destructor...),
+* support of object like data (needing custom constructor, destructor...) as basic type,
 * support of C++ class as basic type,
 * container / basic type spatial separation: the association of the methods of the basic type to the needed operators of the container library can be defined when the basic type is defined (ensuring spatial coherency of the basic type) and not only when the container is defined,
 * support of API Interface Adapter to transform the interface of the provided method to the expected interface of the operator,